All Books

 by Chelsea Ohlemiller

-A guide through the fog of grief after losing your mother.
+A guide for navigating the specific grief of losing your mother.

 Key Takeaways

-• Embrace the complex emotions that come with mother-loss.
+• Embrace the complex emotions that come with this specific loss.

-• Keep your mother's legacy alive in your daily life.
+• Find practical ways to keep her legacy alive in your daily life.

-• Transform your pain into a source of strength and connection.
+• Transform profound pain into a new source of strength and connection.

 Who Should Read